RunLLM/website-old/src/content/blog/aqueduct-taking-data-science-to-production.md

 - *Monitor*: Aqueduct’s checks & metrics enable you — and your teammates — to ensure the correctness of predictions and measure them over time, enabling early detection of issues and quick bugfixes.

 We’re really excited about Aqueduct.
 If what we’re building is interesting or useful for you, [we’d love to hear from you](mailto:hello@aqueducthq.com)!
 [Check out what we’re building](https://github.com/aqueducthq/aqueduct), [join our Slack community](https://slack.aqueducthq.com), and [let us know what you think](https://github.com/aqueducthq/aqueduct/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D)!

+---

+<sup>1</sup> 1If you're interested in learning more about how Production Data Science is different from MLOps, check out the [philosophy behind Aqueduct](https://docs.aqueducthq.com/the-aqueduct-philosophy#isnt-this-just-mlops) for more detail.